Skip to main content

 } );

-Here we use init hook to make sure the API is ready to use.
-The code will generate a SQL query for creating a custom table like this:
+Here we use the init hook to make sure the API is ready to use.
+The code will generate an SQL query for creating a custom table like this:

 $sql = 'CREATE TABLE my_custom_table (